OpenKneeboard/OpenKneeboard/docs/api/web-dashboards/plugins.md

 The ID field should not change between versions of the plugin, but if you publish multiple plugins, each plugin should have its' own ID.

+If you dynamically generate plugins, the ID should be re-used if the user downloads the same plugin again later.
+A possible ID scheme here would be `myplugin.example.com/~USER/KNEEBOARD_ID`.

 Forbidden IDs include:

 - anything literally using `example.com`, `youruser`, `yourplugin`, `yourdomain` etc